BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * Newly implemented icons differentiating Missions, Contracts, Escalations, etc. were displaying incorectly if you changed the Roulette Mode and navagated the history (Undo/Redo).
   * Purged a handful of duplicate Contracts Mode Target Images.

----

-**August 20, 2021**
-* **Roulette:**
-  * Added a preview when selecting "Roulette Appearance".
-Just hover over the options and the preview appears in the description to the right.
-This is only on non-mobile browsing due to screen size restrictions.
-* **HITMAN:**
-  * **The Icon:**
-    * **Contracts Mode Targets:** 25 more added.
-Updated the images of the existing ones with their HITMAN III versions.
-    * **Photo Objectives:** 5 added.
-* **Other Fixes:**
-  * Differentiated the icon shown for Missions, Contracts, and Escalations as well as Elusive Targets and the Sarajevo Six.
-(Only visable for non-mobile browsing)
-  * Method, Disguise, and Intel icons for Targets now match Hitman III when using the "Hitman III Dark" (default) appearance.
-  * Minor color and text issues fixed for mobile browsing using the "Hitman GOTY White" appearance.